joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 On any engineering team, capacity to do work is a stock.
-For the purposes of this analysis, let's abstract the capacity to be a constant equal to the number of human-hours that a team has (8 hours times the number of team members), in a given time period of days (cycle, sprint, etc.).
+For the purposes of this analysis, let's abstract the capacity to be a constant equal to the number of human-hours that a team has (8 hours times the number of team members), in a given time period of days (cycle, sprint, etc).
 This is a very simplistic model of team capacity that ignores the in-flows of individual capacity degradation from time since last vacation, aligned with team purpose, feeling of fulfillment, and many more flows (a topic for a future post).